 Considering all the time you spend at work, it’s not uncommon that work associates become close, sometimes like family.
-That’s why it’s very important that as the owner or manager of your spa or massage practice, you set healthy boundaries in the relationships you establish with your team.
+That’s why it’s essential that, as the owner or manager of your spa or massage practice, you set healthy boundaries in the relationships you establish with your team.
 In doing so, you set an example for others.
-Here are some suggested ways to set workplace boundaries offered in “7 Tips for Setting Boundaries at Work” on the PsychCentral blog.
+Here are some suggested ways to set workplace boundaries in “7 Tips for Setting Boundaries at Work” on the PsychCentral blog.

 Bring Up a Boundary or Violation Right Away

-Make it clear verbally what you will and will not engage in such as in gossip about one of the team or complaining about clients.
-Should a situation arise that involves either one, be direct but polite in stating that you aren’t comfortable with the conversation, you don’t plan to participate and you prefer that team members don’t either..
+Make it clear verbally what you will and will not engage in, such as gossip about one team or complaining about clients.
+Should a situation arise that involves either one, be direct but polite in stating that you aren’t comfortable with the conversation, you don’t plan to participate.
+You also prefer that team members don’t either.
 Over time, your team will understand what you consider acceptable conduct.

 The more structure, the less opportunity for misunderstandings that can lead to conflicts among your team.
 When you have a meeting, have an agenda and make sure to cover key topics.
 If there is a problem among team members, bring those involved together and provide an open forum for discussion and resolution.

 Try not to personalize situations.
 Talk about a conflict in your spa or massage practice regarding its effect on the business or providing clients with the best service.
 For example, point out that it’s hard to give your full attention to a client’s need for a stress-reducing massage when you are preoccupied about a dispute with someone else.
 Acknowledge the issue and talk about solutions; don’t dwell on the problem.

 Above all, make sure that you are consistent in your dealings with your team.
 They need to know what you stand for, what they can expect from you.
 Let your actions speak volumes.